 If so, take a look at:

 This is a one-day course which consists of five hours of teaching time.

-This course forms part of the NCCE GCSE Accelerator programme.
-For the next step towards becoming a confident teacher of Python programming, we recommended the one-day course Python programming – working with data at your local computing hub and Programming 101: An Introduction to Python for Educators online.
+This course forms part of the Computer Science Accelerator Programme.
+For the next step towards becoming a confident teacher of Python programming, we recommended the one-day course: Python programming – working with data at your local computing hub and Programming 101: An Introduction to Python for Educators online.

 - Become familiar with the Python programming language

 - Develop some basic program constructs using variables, handling user input and output to the screen